gnagarajan771/Selenium-Python-PageObjectModel-Project2/README.md

 # gui_project_at15_orange_hrm2
-This is a Project Folder for "This is a Project Folder for "AT15 Project 2"
+This is a Project Folder for "AT15 Project 2"

-There are Folder:-
+These are Folder:-

 1.)org_hrm_data_source # consists of the test data i.e. username, password and other details.